Fix Windows Update Error 0x80070032 (Request Not Supported)

 Error 0x80070032 appears during Windows feature updates with the message “The request is not supported” or “Windows could not install the following update with error 0x80070032.”
 This error blocks major Windows updates (like 24H2 or 23H2) and prevents cumulative updates from installing.
-The error code translates to an unsupported operation that Windows Update cannot complete.
+The error code translates to an unsupported operation that Windows Update can’t complete.

-We tested 8 different fixes on Windows 11 (24H2) and Windows 10 (22H2) to find what actually resolves this update error in 2026.
+The 8 fixes below cover Windows 11 (24H2) and Windows 10 (22H2) and target every common cause of this update error in 2026.

-- Disabled Windows Recovery Environment (WinRE) causes 50% of 0x80070032 errors — run “reagentc /info” to check and “reagentc /enable” to fix.
+- Disabled Windows Recovery Environment (WinRE) is the most common trigger for 0x80070032 — run “reagentc /info” to check and “reagentc /enable” to fix.

 #What Causes Error 0x80070032?

-- Corrupted system files - Damaged Windows files preventing update installation (25% of cases)
+- Corrupted system files - Damaged Windows files preventing update installation

-- Broken Windows Update components - Corrupted update services or cache (15% of cases)
+- Broken Windows Update components - Corrupted update services or cache

-- Incompatible software conflicts - Third-party programs blocking updates (10% of cases)
+- Incompatible software conflicts - Third-party programs blocking updates

 #Fix 1: Enable Windows Recovery Environment (WinRE)